 Ms. Agnolucci graduated magna cum laude from UC Hastings in 2006 and obtained her Bachelor of Arts, with honors, from Stanford University.
 Prior to entering private practice, she was law clerk to the Honorable William C. Canby, Jr. of the Ninth Circuit Court of Appeals and an extern to the Honorable John T. Noonan, Jr. of the Ninth Circuit Court of Appeals and the Honorable J. Anthony Kline of the California Court of Appeal.

-Ms. Agnolucci is a member of the UC Hastings Alumni Association Board of Governors.
-She also serves on the Board of Directors of Legal Services for Children and on the Advisory Boards of the Center for Gender and Refugee Studies and OneJustice.
-She has received numerous professional awards, including the Recorder’s 2013 Lawyer on the Fast Track award; the 2013 UC Hastings Rising Alumna of the Year award; the Northern California Rising Star award every year from 2010 through 2016; and the 2011 Lawyers’ Committee for Civil Rights Father Cuchulain Moriarty Award for her extraordinary pro bono contribution to the Lawyers’ Committee’s Asylum Project.
+Ms. Agnolucci also serves on the Board of Directors of Legal Services for Children and on the Advisory Board of the Center for Gender and Refugee Studies.
+She has received numerous professional awards, including the National Law Journal’s 2019 Winning Litigators award for her trial work; the Recorder’s 2019 California Trailblazers award; the Daily Journal’s 2016 Top 40 Under 40 Award; the Recorder’s 2013 Lawyer on the Fast Track award; the 2013 UC Hastings Rising Alumna of the Year award; and the 2011 Lawyers’ Committee for Civil Rights Father Cuchulain Moriarty Award for her extraordinary pro bono contribution to the Lawyers’ Committee’s Asylum Project.

 She lives in San Francisco with her husband, Elias Batchelder ’06, and their two children.

 J.D. magna cum laude